marcpaterno/devel-notes/thetagpu.md

 ## Access to thetaGPU

+We first get onto a *theta* login node.

+    ssh theta.alcf.anl.gov    # the MobilePASS+ application gives the password

-We first get onto a *theta* login node, and then load the module that makes all Cobalt commands use their *thetaGPU* versions.
+Then load the module that makes all Cobalt commands use their *thetaGPU* versions.
 We also make `tmux` available, because `tmux` rocks:

-    ssh theta.alcf.anl.gov    # the MobilePASS+ application gives the password module load cobalt/cobalt-gpu
+    module load cobalt/cobalt-gpu
     module load tmux